One week until NFL Hall of Fame Game

 Both teams play five preseason games this year, beginning training camp a week earlier than the rest of the league.

-Broncos fans are excited for this year’s Hall of Fame Game, but more importantly, this game symbolizes the late Broncos owner Pat Bowlen and cornerback Champ Bailey, who spent ten seasons with the team, enshrinement into the hall.
+The late Broncos owner Pat Bowlen and cornerback Champ Bailey, who spent 10 seasons with the team, are being enshrined into the Hall.

-The game starts at 8 p.m.
-EDT, just two days before this year’s class is enshrined into the Pro Football Hall of Fame.
+The game starts at 6 p.m.
+Mountain Time on Thursday, two days before this year’s class is enshrined into the Pro Football Hall of Fame.